 What If Your Pet Has Health Issues?

-If your pet is being treated for lesions and/or infections due to a skin condition, present the SENASICA agent with the diagnosis and treatment instructions from your veterinarian.
+If your pet is being treated for a wound and/or infection due to a skin condition, present the SENASICA agent with the diagnosis and treatment instructions from your veterinarian.
 This information should be presented on letterhead, including the veterinarian’s professional registration number (or equivalent).

 Can You Bring Pet Food Into Mexico?

 When traveling to Mexico with a dog, the rules state you can only bring enough food to feed your pet that day.
-If you’re staying longer than a day, you could purchase pet food in Mexico.
+If you’re staying longer than a day, you’re to purchase pet food in Mexico.
 Or, consider shipping your dog’s food to your destination so it’s there when you arrive.
 Otherwise, you might be sharing your meals!

-Something To Consider Before Traveling To Mexico With a Dog
+Something To Consider Before Traveling To Mexico With A Reactive Dog

 In Mexico, we’ve found people to be very friendly toward Myles.
 Shopkeepers are generally less fussy about letting animals in stores, so traveling with a dog is pretty easy.